Text Link

 • Transfeminine youth may engage in disordered eating to lose weight and achieve an “ideal” feminine body.

-• Trans youth may experience many of the same risk factors as their cis peers, such as food insecurity, housing insecurity, and trauma, but due to systemic transphobia, they are more likely to experience these risk factors
+• Trans youth may experience many of the same risk factors as their cis peers, such as food insecurity, housing insecurity, and trauma, but due to systemic transphobia, they are more likely to experience these risk factors.

-Gender dysphoria may lead to disordered eating behaviors
+Gender dysphoria and disordered eating behaviors

 Barriers to care for trans youth